attackevals/ael/Enterprise/scattered_spider/Resources/AITM/pkg/README.md

 # AITM Packages

-This directory contains Go packages for the AITM phishing framework.
+This directory contains Go packages for the AITM framework.

 ## Purpose